mobxjs/mobx/docs/intro/concepts.md

 _MobX reacts to any existing observable property that is read during the execution of a tracked function._

-For an in-depth explanation about how MobX determines which observables need to be reacted to, check out [understanding what MobX reacts to](../best/what-does-mobx-react-to.md).
+To learn more about how MobX determines which observables need to be reacted to, check out [understanding what MobX reacts to](../best/what-does-mobx-react-to.md).

 ## Principles